meinstein/blog/README.md

 Adding a post is a two-step process:

 1. Add a `.md` file with the post content
 2. Update the `metadata.json` file at the root of the project with the relevant details.
+The `slug` property must match the file name (without .md extension).
+The `snippet` property is the first paragraph from the piece.

 ## Publishing